zhmu/dos-utils/nfs/nfs.md

 - REDIR_DEBUG_CALLS (=0): if non-zero, logs INT 2F redir command numbers to the console

 ## Source code organisation

-``nfspkt.asm`` is the assembler input file with all options which includes most of the other files.
-Files that end with a 2 (like net2.asm) are never resident in memory.
+The code consists of two parts:

+- The resident portion, in the segment RESTEXT, which will be in memory at all times
+- The initialization portion, in the segment TEXT, which is discarded after use

 ## Caveats / TODO

+- Better runtime configuration (user ID/group ID, filename casing, ...)
 - UDP fragmentation is not supported
 - Server and client must be in the same subnet (no gateway support)
 - Retries need to be implemented
 - Still some bugs left (some functions don't return the exact same result as DOS expects)
-- User ID/group ID can't be changed
 - Swapping to EMS/XMS
 - DNS is not supported
 - Lack of proper input validation (use only on trusted networks)
-- Not all redir commands are implemented
+- Not all redir commands are implemented (for example: remove directory, rename, ...)
+- Rewrite initialization/helper code in C